-Those top-end wearables span from the Apple Watch to Fitbits, Garmin watches to Tizen-sporting Samsung watches.
-There's also Wear OS which is Google's own wearable operating system in the vein of Apple's watchOS - you’ll see it show up in a lot of these devices.
+We've tried everything, from top-tier Apple Watches and Fitbits to Garmin watches and Tizen-sporting Samsung watches.
+There's also Wear OS, which is Google's own wearable operating system in the vein of Apple's watchOS and, spoiler alert, you’ll see it show up in a lot of these devices – including the Samsung Galaxy Watch 4, which is a recent addition to this list and sees Samsung switch from Tizen.

-These will likely work best when paired to one of the best smartphones on the market, but some of the models even work without a phone in tow.
-You should note that certain smartwatches are limited in what phones they'll work with.
+You should note that certain smartwatches are limited in compatibility to certain phones.
 For example, you won't be able to use an Apple Watch with one of the best Android phones.

 The Apple Watch SE is the best smartwatch money can buy right now, but it's only the right choice for you if you own an iPhone.
 Scroll down for our second choice in this list if you've got an Android phone.